vemolista/cbs-pathfinder/README.md

       - show which criteria need to be fulfilled
    4. unfulfillable criteria

-**EVERYONE** agreed this interface/app/what-have-you should be built.
-But then circumstances happened, lack of resources, public institution bureaucracy...
+Nevertheless, then circumstances happened, lack of resources, public institution bureaucracy...

 So anyway, I decided to build it myself, right here in this very repo (☞ ͡° ͜ʖ ͡°)☞